COCPORN/azure-content/articles/service-fabric/service-fabric-reliable-actors-lifecycle.md

 ## Deleting actors and their state

-Gabrage collection of deactivated actors only cleans up the actor object, but it does not remove data that is stored in an actor's State Manager.
+Garbage collection of deactivated actors only cleans up the actor object, but it does not remove data that is stored in an actor's State Manager.
 When an actor is re-activated, its data is again made available to it through the State Manager.
 In cases where actors store data in State Manager and are deactivated but never re-activated, it may be necessary to clean up their data.

 The [Actor Service](service-fabric-reliable-actors-platform.md) provides a function for deleting actors from a remote caller: